 FRS Youth Tour

 The Foundation for Rural Service’s (FRS) annual Youth Tour is one of the most visible examples of the foundation’s involvement with, and commitment to, rural youth.
-This year marks the 19th annual Youth Tour.
-Each year, in collaboration with NTCA member companies, FRS brings rural students from across the United States to Washington, DC for a four-day tour of some of the most historical sites in the nation.
+This years Youth Tour will be held June 3-7, 2017.
+Each year, in collaboration with NTCA member companies, FRS brings rural students from across the United States to Washington, D.C., for a four-day tour of some of the most historical sites in the nation.
 While there, students also learn about the telecommunications industry, as well as the regulatory and legislative processes.
 Educational sessions on these topics are greatly enhanced by site visits to the U.S. Capitol and the FCC to meet with industry leaders and members of Congress.
-The students also are given ample time to explore the Nation’s Capital and its many attractions.
+The students are also given ample time to explore the nation’s capital and its many attractions.

 Click here to view the 2017 tour agenda!